estebanmunchjones2019/react-hooks-article/readme.md

 The `useStore` hook is used in the same way in `Posts.js` and `Widget.js`.

-After building and serving the app, we can see that there's only one http request 🎉, no matter how many components are rendered on the screen using consuming the `posts` slice.
+After building and serving the app, we can see that there's only one http request 🎉, no matter how many components are rendered on the screen using consuming custom hook.

 ![](./images/posts-request-2.png)